-- Historical high groundwater elevations This is the highest measurement of groundwater elevation (closest to the ground surface) in a monitoring well that was recorded.
-Measurements of groundwater elevation are used to indicate the elevation of groundwater levels in the area near the monitored well. - Historical low groundwater elevations This is the lowest measurement of groundwater elevation (furthest from the ground surface) in a monitoring well that was recorded.
-Measurements of groundwater elevation are used to indicate the elevation of groundwater levels in the area near the monitored well. - Depth to Groundwater This is the distance from the ground surface to groundwater, typically reported at a well. - Horizontal gradient The gradient is the slope of groundwater from one location to another when one location is higher, or lower than the other.
+- Depth to Groundwater This is the distance from the ground surface to groundwater, typically reported at a well. - Horizontal gradient The gradient is the slope of groundwater from one location to another when one location is higher, or lower than the other.
 The gradient is shown on maps with an arrow showing the direction of groundwater flow in a horizontal direction. - Vertical gradient A vertical gradient describes the movement of groundwater perpendicular to the ground surface.
 Vertical gradient is measured by comparing the elevations of groundwater in wells that are of different depths.
 A downward gradient is one where groundwater is moving down into the ground, and an upward gradient is one where groundwater is upwelling towards the surface. - Contour Map A contour map shows changes in groundwater elevations by interpolating groundwater elevations between monitoring sites.
-The elevations are shown on the map with the use of a contour line, which indicates that at all locations that line is drawn, it represents groundwater being at the elevation indicated.
-There are two versions of contour maps used in this section, one which shows the elevation of groundwater above mean sea level (msl), which is useful because it can be used to identify the horizontal gradients of groundwater, and one which shows contours of depth to water, the distance from the ground surface to groundwater, which is useful because it can identify areas of shallow or deep groundwater.
+The elevations are shown on the map with the